-This section shows what arguments to pass to javac to run the Checker Framework using JDK 11.
-These instructions should work on JDK 9 or later, but we only test with JDK 11.
+This section shows what arguments to pass to the OpenJDK or OracleJDK javac (not the javac wrapper script of Section 37.5) to run the Checker Framework, if you are using JDK 9 or later.
+These instructions should work on JDK 9 or later, but we only test with JDK 11 and JDK 16.